kuzzleio/sdk-jvm/doc/1/getting-started/java/index.md

 # Getting Started

-In this tutorial you will learn how to install the Kuzzle **Jvm SDK**.
+In this tutorial you will learn how to install and use the **JVM SDK** for Kuzzle.
 This page shows examples of scripts that **store** documents in Kuzzle, and of scripts that subcribe to real-time **notifications** for each new document created.

 ::: success